getyoti/yoti-python-sdk/plugins/django_yoti/README.md

     },
 ]
 ```
-* Otherwise you'll have to pass yoti context to your templates manually:
+* Otherwise you'll have to pass Yoti context to your templates manually:
 ```python
 from django_yoti import yoti_context